mosswg/mycelium-lang/README.md

 ### Special Replace
 #### This might not be implemented
-a function can be define as normal then a special case can be added to do something when a certain value is passed e.g. a function to get the digits in a number can be defined as
+a function can be defined as normal then a special case can be added to do something when a certain value is passed e.g. a function to get the digits in a number can be defined as
 ``` c++
 int digits(int num) {